-“Whether they’re going mild on their truck or they want to go to the next level, our kits were made with the customer in mind,” said Priest.
+“Whether they’re going mild on their truck or they want to go to the next level, our 68RFE upgrades were made with the customer in mind,” says Priest.
 “Even the average guy is going to want to get one of these kits.”

-So before you try your hand at upgrading your Cummins, be sure your transmission is ready for it by checking out a Protect68 kit that’s right for your application.
+So before you try your hand at including these 68RFE upgrades, be sure your transmission is ready for it by checking out a Protect68 kit that’s right for your application.
 Head over to BD Diesel’s website, and follow the company on Facebook, too.